-Charles Flachs shares the appointment of professor of dance with Rose Marie Flachs.
-Charles and Rose Marie have choreographed and staged ballet and contemporary works on a regular basis for the Five College Dance Department and Mount Holyoke College.
+Charles and Rose Marie Flachs have choreographed and staged ballet and contemporary works on a regular basis for the Five College Dance Department and Mount Holyoke College.

 Since Charles and Rose Marie arrived at Mount Holyoke, their guesting careers have thrived.
 The Flachs have taught and performed at the Pennsylvania Academy of Ballet, Jacob's Pillow, the Pioneer Valley Ballet, the Amherst Ballet, Columbia College, the University of Georgia at Athens, and the University of Wisconsin, Madison.
 They have also taught for the Southeast Regional Ballet Festival and the American College Dance Festival.
 As choreographers, they have created more than 20 ballets and staged excerpts from many of the classics.